 Note that there is a small stud protruding from the bottom of the butt.
 This looks like a lanyard loop they cut off instead of including.
 It makes me wonder if the pistol, in one form or another, was designed originally as a service weapon, though this is pure guesswork on my part.

-The plastic framed M205 Ultrastar guns are based on a mid-1990s Model 105 with an aluminum frame and plastic grips.
+The plastic framed M205 Ultrastar guns are direct descendents of a mid-1990s Model 105 with an aluminum frame and plastic grips.
 This alloy version apparently never reached serious production as I have never encountered nor heard of one available.
-It does not seem to be a prototype, as it was promoted in a limited way, appearing in firearms directories with company-distributed literature and photos.
-Janes's Infantry Weapons did report is as being in production in 1996, however.

-Stocks are of the same style as on the Megastar, and are apparently retained by pinning action of the removable backstrap/trigger module, as on the Megastar and 28/30/31 series.
+Stocks are separate plastic parts, and are of the same style as on the Megastar, they are retained by pinning action of the removable backstrap/trigger module, as on the Megastar, and 28/30/31 series.
 Weight was reported as 810 g, whith all other features and specifications (aside from the frame construction) being identical to the later Model 205.

-The references I have which refer to the Model 105 pistol make no mention of it being available in .40 S&W caliber, as it was not in existance at the time.
-I have surmised a .40 version as there is no reason the alloy version could not be upgraded in the same way the later model 205 was.
+The references I have which refer to the Model 105 pistol make no mention of it being available in .40 S&W caliber, for the simple reason as it was not in existance at the time.
+I have surmised a .40 version as there is no reason the alloy version could not be upgraded in the same way the later model 205 was, and if a small number were actually produced, then I would expect the factory to keep playing with it and there is at least one .40 model, in a drawer gathering dust, somewhere in the world.